lucaels/websites_els/content/home/about.md

   year = 2013

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "BSc in Applied Psychology" institution = "Georgia Institute of Technology" year = 2002

 +++

-# Biography
+# About me

-aaa a aaa a aLuca Elisei is a Ph.D. in Business Economics at the Perugia University.
+Luca Elisei is a Ph.D. in Business Economics at the Perugia University.
 His research interests include Management Control and Accounting Systems, business intelligence and analytics, efficiency measurement (DEA and stocastich frontier analysis).